ELEMENTARY PARENT/STUDENT HANDBOOK

 TUITION Through SERVICE HOURS

 Families are required to contribute service hours for the school; service hours are part of tuition.
-Each family is required to give a minimum of 5 hours per trimester, 15 hours per year.
-Information about service hour opportunities is available on the school website, in many monthly Family Envelopes, or by contacting the school office.
-A payment of $20 will be made for every uncompleted hour prior to the close of each school year.
-Service Hours payments must be added to the tuition amount paid through FACTS Tuition Management Company unless monthly progress is made or is paid in full at the start of the school year.
+Each family is required to complete 10 hours per year.
+Information about service hour opportunities is available on the school website, in the Family Envelope, or by contacting the school office.
+A payment of $25 will be made for every uncompleted hour prior to the close of each school year.
+Service Hour payments must be added to the tuition amount paid through FACTS Tuition Management Company unless monthly progress is made or the 10 hours @$25 each is paid in full at the start of the school year.
 An unpaid balance of service hours tuition may be added to the following school year tuition for returning families.

 Negotiated Tuition: